facebook

 Definitions of Preaching and Prophesying

 The original language of Scripture distinguishes between roles like prophet, teacher, and preacher, but the lines often overlap.
-The Greek word for “proclaim” used in the New Testament (k?russ?) applies to both men and women proclaiming the gospel of Christ.
+The Greek word for “proclaim” used in the New Testament (k?russ?).
+This applies to all in proclaiming the gospel of Christ.

 Candidates: Miriam, Deborah, and the Samaritan Woman